|Star and Points Spinning on a Square

 |The face behind the quilts

-I will be teaching a 5 hour class at Over the Top Quilting Studio in Cedar Park, Texas on April 29, 2017 from 10:00 AM to
+Coming up on September 23rd I will be teaching another 5 hour class at Over the Top Quilting Studio in Cedar Park, Texas.

-This class helps you create layered designs using multiple rulers.
-You’ll learn how to enhance a border using
+This class will help you create layered designs using multiple rulers.
+You'll learn how to enhance a border using a rope

 |"On Wings of Song"